naikymen/PED/README.md

 # PED
-The pedbPipe3.sh has a help section, call it by using the help option:
+The pedbPipe3.sh has a help section, call it by using the help option: ```$ bash pedbPipe3.sh -h```
- 	$ bash pedbPipe3.sh -h

-The "list-entry-new" file contains the entries in the new format.
+The *list-entry-all* file contains the entries in the new format.
 	We should really check if the ensemble numbers/indices are ok.

 ## Dependencies